jweinst1/regup/README.md

 # Regup

-A nifty regex and string search engine for Scala.
+A nifty SVG drawing library in Scala

 ## Installation